 8. Always open for business

 Disney World has only closed four times since opening in 1971.
 The first was for Hurricane Floyd in 1999.
 The second was for the terror attacks on 9/11.
 And the third was a power failure in 2002.
 The fourth was for Hurricane Matthew in 2006.
-Interestingly enough, it took less than 30 minutes to evacuate thousands of guests on 9/11.
+Interestingly enough, it took less than 30 minutes to evacuate thousands of guests on 9/11. *Edited to add that since the Closures in March it took 4 months for Disney to reopen again and was once again opened for business July 2020.

 9. Steam from strange places